eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L02-Create Azure Resources using ARM Templates/07-Modularize Templates.md

-It is considered best practice to modularize your Azure Resource Manager templates, by compartmentalizing different aspects of your deployment configurations into separate components.
-You can then reuse the components across different deployments.
+When using Azure Resource Manager templates, a best practice is to modularize them by breaking them out into the individual components.
+The primary methodology to use to do this is linked templates.
+These allow you to break down the solution into targeted components, and then reuse those various elements across different deployments.

 ### Linked template

-The primary method for applying modularization is to use *linked templates*.
-With linked templates you break down your solution into targeted components, and create a template for each component.
-You can then create a main template which references or *links* to each of your component templates.

-You can link to another template by referencing it in your main template as follows:
+To link one template to another template, add a deployment's resource to your main template.

 ```json
 "resources": [